tmonck/clean_up_snapshots/README.md

 4. Restart Home Assistant (Settings > System > Restart)
 5. Add the integration via one of the options below:
     1. Add it via the Settings > Devices & Services > ...
-    2. **:warning: Warning this is deprecated** Add the following to your configuration.yaml:
+    2. Add the following to your configuration.yaml:
+    > **Warning**
+    > The setup via the configuration.yaml file is being deprecated and will be removed in a future release.
       ```yaml
       clean_up_snapshots_service:
         number_of_snapshots_to_keep: 3 # optional, default value is 0